veera-0/React-Portfolio/README.md

 # Veera Anjaneyulu's Portfolio

-A modern, responsive personal portfolio website built with **React** and **Vite**.
-This site showcases projects, skills, education, and provides access to a downloadable resume.
+A modern, responsive personal portfolio website built with **React**, **Vite**, and **Supabase**.
+This full-stack application showcases projects, skills, education history, and provides access to a downloadable resume, all backed by a Supabase database.

 ## Features